nadira30/kelp_segmentation/README.md

 To address these pressing conservation concerns and safeguard the future of kelp forests, innovative approaches are needed.
 One promising strategy involves harnessing the power of technology to monitor and protect these vital marine habitats.
 By leveraging advances in remote sensing, computer vision, and machine learning, we propose the development of a comprehensive model capable of monitoring kelp forests using coastal satellite imagery.
 Such a model would enable tracking of changes in kelp abundance, empowering conservation efforts and informing sustainable management practices.
 The successful predictions and ongoing automated monitoring can empower authorities, policymakers, and marine conservation organizations to make informed decisions about actions necessary for the preservation of coastal ecosystems.

 We aim to develop a kelp segmentation model based on a Convolutional Neural Network (CNN).
 The input to our model is the satellite images of 350x350 pixels containing 7 channels including Short-wave Infrared (SWIR), Near Infrared (NIR), Red (R), Green(G), Blue (B), Cloud Mask, and Elevation (Ground Mask) of which we will experiment with different selections/combinations of channels as the input to the neural networks.
 The output/results are the predicted labels that represent the pixels containing kelp (1) or no kelp (0).
-The goal is to successfully match the predicted kelp labels with the ground truth label in the dataset we used to validate our performance with more than 50% accuracy (mIOU and Dice coefficient).
+The goal is to successfully match the predicted kelp labels with the ground truth label in the dataset we used to validate our performance with more than 0.5 Dice coefficient.

 ![7channel](https://github.com/nadira30/kelp_segmentation/assets/128086407/18671950-b74d-4559-8287-25e96f84c3c4)